nigeldias27/RootCrawlers/README.md

 ## Features

-- Scaping information from the web takes a great deal of time if code is written for each website manually and is executed sequentially.
+- Scraping information from the web takes a great deal of time if code is written for each website manually and is executed sequentially.
 Hence the distributed master-slave approach is taken to execute a standard set of scrapers simultaneously.
   If needed, an option is available to execute custom scraper code.
 - Segregation of Appraisal and Discovery stages by passing the scraped data to a message queue (RabbitMQ) for consumers to retrieve contact details while scrapers continue executing.
 - Contact details are retrieved by looking for social media links and email ids in text part of the html since they are typically at the footer of product page.
 If it does not return the details, it crawls the website for subsequent website links to check.
 - Contacting the companies by sending automated emails.
-At an given interval, the system rechecks if the contacted company has still not registered with G2 and resends an email.
+At a given interval, the system rechecks if the contacted company has still not registered with G2 and resends an email.
 - Creation of a GUI interface to allow admin/users to easily access and edit any part of the system.

 ## Project Directory and File Info